 Antihirsutism activity of fennel

-Idiopathic hirsutism refers to excessive male-pattern and hair growth in women who have regular ovulatory menstrual cycles and normal serum androgen levels.
-This condition may arise from issues related to the metabolism of androgens in peripheral tissues of fennel (Foeniculum vulgare) have been utilized as an estrogenic agent.
+Idiopathic hirsutism refers to excessive male-pattern hair growth in women who have regular ovulatory menstrual cycles and normal serum androgen levels.
+This condition may arise from issues related to the metabolism of androgens in peripheral tissues of fennel (Foeniculum vulgare), which has been utilized as an estrogenic agent.
 An ethanolic extract of Fennel was prepared using a Soxhlet apparatus.
 In a double-blind study involving 38 participants, creams containing 1% and 2% Fennel extract, as well as a placebo, were applied.
 Measurements of hair diameter and growth rates were taken.
-In a double-blind, placebo-controlled clinical trial involving 38 women with idiopathic hirsutism, participants applied creams containing either 1% or 2% fennel extract, or a placebo, over a 12-week period.
+In a double-blind, placebo-controlled clinical trial involving 38 women with idiopathic hirsutism, participants applied creams containing either 1% or 2% fennel extract or a placebo, over 12 weeks.
 The study found that the 2% fennel cream led to the most significant reduction in hair diameter, averaging an 18.3% decrease.
 The 1% fennel cream resulted in a 7.8% reduction, while the placebo group experienced a slight increase of 0.5% in hair diameter.
-These findings suggest that fennel extract, particularly at a 2% concentration, may be effective in reducing hair thickness associated with hirsutism.
-[29]
+These findings suggest that fennel extract, particularly at a 2% concentration, may be effective in reducing hair thickness associated with hirsutism [29].

 Antioxidant activity

 Research indicates that the essential oils extracted from the azoricum and dulce varieties of fennel demonstrate markedly higher antioxidant properties compared to the vulgare variety.
 This enhanced activity is largely attributed to the elevated levels of trans-anethole found in azoricum (61%) and dulce (46%), whereas the vulgare cultivar contains only about 5% of this compound.
 Conversely, estragole is predominant in the vulgare variety, comprising 58% of its essential oil, in contrast to 12% and 6% in azoricum and dulce, respectively.
 Given that other major constituents are present in similar concentrations across all three cultivars, the superior antioxidant capacity of azoricum and dulce is primarily linked to their higher trans-anethole content [56].
 The herb fennel (F. vulgare) is a promising natural source of antioxidants.
-Two notable phenolic compounds identified in fennel are 3,4-dihydroxy-phenethyl alcohol-6-O-caffeoyl-β-D-glucopyranoside (compound A) and 3',8'-binaringenin (compound B) [24]. .
+Two notable phenolic compounds identified in fennel are 3,4-dihydroxy-phenethyl alcohol-6-O-caffeoyl-β-D-glucopyranoside (compound A) and 3',8'-binaringenin (compound B) [24].
 It demonstrated complete free radical-scavenging activity (100%), in Fennel seed methanolic extract (FSME) suggesting its potential to reduce oxidative stress and protect mouse cells from damage due to reactive oxygen species.
 Additionally, FSME could serve as a safe, effective, and readily available source of natural antioxidants to enhance the oxidative stability of fatty foods during storage.
 Additionally, we examined the natural antioxidant compounds present in FSME for possible industrial applications [42].The recent research administered that F. vulgare fruit methanolic extract (FME) in rats influenced plasma antioxidant enzyme activities, lipid peroxidation, and HDL cholesterol levels.[14]

 Anti-carcinogenic activity